 We are currently working at the incredible Hafod-Morfa Copperworks, Swansea.
 We are excavating part of the site in advance of the refurbishment of the former Morfa Powerhouse and later Yorkshire Imperial Metals canteen (LB 11691) building into a distillery and visitor centre by Penderyn Whisky (our favourite whiskey!).
 We have undertaken comprehensive surveys of the site including centimetre accurate 3D models.
-You can view a 3D model below of the recently excavated bathhouse at the Hafod-Morfa Copperworks together with other 3D surveys on the site here.
+You can view a 3D model below of the recently excavated bathhouse at the Hafod-Morfa Copperworks together with other 3D surveys on the site here and below.

 Prehistoric funerary site near Llanmaes, Vale of Glamorgan